leninmohanty/IOTClock/README.md

 Thanks a lot DIY Machines for your project and sharing it with others.

+There are some changes made to the original version below.

 Hardware used:
 1. D1 mini
 2. photo register